Renzo L. Ricca

 Renzo Luigi Ricca (24 January 1960) is an Italian-born applied mathematician (naturalised British citizen), professor of mathematical physics at the University of Milano-Bicocca.
 His principal research interests are in classical field theory, dynamical systems (classical and quantum vortex dynamics and magnetohydrodynamics in particular) and structural complexity.
-He is known for his contributions to the field of geometric and topological fluid dynamics and, in particular, for his work on geometric and topological aspects of kinetic and magnetic helicity, and physical knot theory in general.
+He is known for his contributions to the field of geometric and topological fluid dynamics and, in particular, for his work on kinetic and magnetic helicity, physical knot theory and the emergent area of "knotted fields".

 Education

 Ricca was born and educated first in Casale Monferrato, and then in Turin and Cambridge (UK).
 He attended the Liceo Scientifico Palli before reading engineering and mathematical sciences at the Politecnico di Torino, where he graduated in 1988.
 By a prestigious doctoral grant offered by the Association for the Promotion of the Scientific and Technological Development of Piedmont (ASSTP, Turin) he entered Trinity College at the University of Cambridge, where he read mathematics.
 His Ph.D. work was conducted under the guidance of H. Keith Moffatt on the subject of topological fluid dynamics.
 In 1991 while completing his doctoral studies he was awarded the J.T.
 Knight's Prize in Mathematics for work on geometric interpretation of soliton conserved quantities, obtaining the Ph.D. in Applied Mathematics for work on geometric and topological aspects of vortex filament dynamics.